 | Semifinals | $420 | $3,295 |

 The $60 tickets go only through national federations to loyal supporters.
-FIFA does not offer them through the general public lottery.
-Very few fans will ever get them.
+FIFA does not offer them through the general public sales, so very few fans will ever get them.
+The cheapest ticket available to the general public is $120.
 Check the full match schedule here.

 Don’t wait!
 Secure your 2026 FIFA World Cup tickets on StubHub today!